sandrogiacom/password-check/README.md

 |MINIMUM_UPPERCASE_LETTERS      | Minimum uppercase letters             |1              |
 |MINIMUM_SPECIAL_CHARACTERS     | Minimum of special characters         |1              |
 |ACCEPTED_SPECIAL_CHARACTERS    | Set of special characters allowed     |!@#$%^&*()-+   |

+To **disable** any of the settings, just enter the value zero.
+Ex:

+`MINIMUM_SPECIAL_CHARACTERS=0`

+This setting disables the requirement for at least one special character.

 ### Show Configurations